-"With funding and support, Grand Challenges Canada will enable Canadian and developing-world scientists to introduce innovation and solve persistent global health problems.
-Grand Challenges Canada is committed to unlocking the potential of developing-world scientists - working with their Canadian counterparts to tackle health challenges and contribute to lasting solutions."
+"With funding and support, Grand Challenges Canada will enable Canadian and developing-world scientists to introduce innovation and solve persistent global health problems."

 A decade into the new millennium, Canada, a young but determined country, earned its place on the world stage.
 It started in the January cold of 2010 when enthusiastic Canadians ran across the country with the Olympic flag and, on the way, found a new pride in their country.
-At the Winter Olympics in Vancouver, a passionate nationalism grew with each passing day, as Canadians climbed the podium for a record-setting number of gold medals by a home country.
-And in other sectors as well, Canadians made their leadership mark this year.
-Our banking system weathered the financial crisis and garnered the world's acclaim for its prudence and good management.
-Canada hosted the world's leaders at the G8 and G20, which underscored our new position on the global stage.
+Later that year, Canada became the first country to take a grand challenges approach to its foreign aid.
+And Canada led the new focus on improving women's and children's health.
 So many accomplishments and so much pride in our country!

-Building on our new pride, Grand Challenges Canada is inviting Canadian scientists to bring their knowledge, their inventiveness and their unparalleled energy to the issues of global health.
+Building on this new pride, Grand Challenges Canada began inviting Canadian innovators in 2010 to bring their knowledge, their inventiveness and their unparalleled energy to the issues of global health.
+In 2012, we continue to seek out and support bold ideas from our country's next generation of leaders in global health.